UniTuner Pro V1.2 NEW |

 By default, the measuring range is set from C1 to C6 to cover most instruments.

-Different measuring ranges may affect the tuner's response time.
+Different measuring ranges affect the tuner's response time.

 IMPORTANT: Make sure the tone you’re tuning falls within the selected measuring range.
 Otherwise, the tuner might display an overtone instead.
 Always verify that the measuring range covers the note you intend to measure!